Submissions

 We'll also run a Personal Essay if it's appropriate.
 Should be thoughtful and well-informed.
 The more contemplative, the better.
 Try to scratch beneath the surface, getting at why we do what we do out there.
 Pays same as feature.
 Humor is heartily encouraged.
 Cartoons, overheard quips, outdoor jokes, short yarns – just about anything that is outdoor-related and funny.
 Pays same as department.

-Payment: We generally pay 90 days after publication.
-Sometimes sooner, sometimes later; but 90 days is the typical timeframe.
+Payment: We generally pay around 30 days after publication.
+Often sooner, occasionally later; but 30 days is the average timeframe.

 Kill fees: Because Outside Bozeman is a free publication with limited resources, all articles are on spec, accepted query or not.
 Unfortunately, we cannot pay kill fees.